BryonBurke/OrderPizza/README.md

 ## Description

-This application accepts pizza toppings from a user and returns the price of a pizza with those ingredients}
+This application accepts pizza size and toppings from a user and returns the price of a pizza with those ingredients}

 ## Setup/Installation Requirements